kooscode/ipcam-test/README.md

 TODO:
 -----
-- Add camera URL as cmdline parameter..
+- Add username, password and camera URL as cmdline parameters..